-Eclipse (@ www.eclipse.org) is a free and open-source Java Integrated Development Environment (IDE), originated from IBM inspired by VisualAge (in 2001), and now maintained by Eclipse Foundation.
+Eclipse (@ www.eclipse.org) is a free and open-source Integrated Development Environment (IDE) originally meant for Java.
+It originated from IBM's VisualAge (in 2001), and now maintained by Eclipse Foundation.
 Eclipse is a desktop app written mostly in Java.
-However, it uses its own Java graphics library known as SWT (Standard Widget Toolkit), instead of Java's Swing/AWT.
+However, it uses its own Java graphics library known as SWT (Standard Widget Toolkit), instead of Java's Swing/AWT/JavaFX.

 Eclipse Versions